logitechsabarni/Seattle-Mate/README.md

 # 🌆 **SettleMate – Smart City Onboarding Assistant**

-*A unified platform to help newcomers settle smoothly in any Indian city.*
+*A unified platform to help newcomers settle smoothly in any Indian city.* Another Name is:- Urban Ease.

 ---